etorres-revature/NODE.js-CLI_Team_Generator/README.md

 ## Guidelines for Contributing

-If you want to contibute or have suggestions for new features, please use the e-mail address below.
+If you want to contribute or have suggestions for new features, please use the e-mail address below.

 ## Tests